 That said, here is a typical MAC address as shown on a Windows computer: D4-FB-6A-7C-31-B4.
-(I made up this random address to use as an example in this article).
-The same address can also appear as d4:fb:6a:7c:31:b4 or D4FB6A7C31B4, depending on what platform or application you use to view it.
+(This is a random address I made up for this post.
+If it belongs to an actual device, that’s just a coincidence.)
+This same address can also appear as d4:fb:6a:7c:31:b4 or D4FB6A7C31B4, depending on what platform or application you use to view it.

 As you might have noticed, MAC is not case-sensitive, but it tends to appear either all lower case or all upper case.
 Each time you change a digit or a letter, you’ll get a new MAC.

-- Each and every network adapter must have a MAC.
+- Every network adapter must have a MAC.

 - A MAC is unique and permanent.
 It’s embedded in each networking adapter by the manufacturer.
 It’s like the vehicle identification number (VIN) of a car.

-- Take “permanent” with a grain of salt, however, because just like a VIN, it’s susceptible to modification.
-More on this below.
+- Take “permanent” with a grain of salt because, just like a VIN, it’s susceptible to modification.
+More below.

 - There are many other names for a MAC address.
 Here a few examples: Physical address, basic service set identifier (BSSID), Ethernet hardware address (EHA), hardware address, and adapter address.